 9. Ductless Heating

-Another great option of heating your garage is through ductless heating.
+Another great option for heating your garage is ductless heating.
 This mechanism works like a central heating system with the difference being that the method does not use ductwork.
-Neither do you have to connect it to any preexisting duct system.
+Neither do you have to connect it to any preexisting duct system?
 Additionally, the system is very effective in heating up your garage.

 One major advantage of this method is that it is very energy effective.
 It is also environmentally friendly since it does not produce any gases or fumes.
 You can also place the system either on the floor, on the ceiling or the wall.
 The system though has some downsides.
 It is more costly to install ductless heating than it is to install some other heating mechanism.
 Additionally, you have to keep on cleaning the filters.
 Other than that, it is a great garage heating option.

 Combustion space heaters are units that use a specified fuel type-either kerosene or propane gas to heat up the place.
 They use the fuel to heat up and as a result, warm the air through convention thus warming up the garage.
 They are an economical option since they do not have any upfront costs like installation fees.
 Combustion space heaters also do a pretty good job of heating an averagely sized garage pretty fast.
 Since they do not use electricity, they can continue to warm your garage even when there is a power blackout.
 One of the downsides though of the combustion space heaters is that they are very noisy.
 Another downside of the devices is that their fuel odor can have a negative effect on some people.